Commvault Distributed Storage technical and architectural overview whitepaper

 Commvault Distributed Storage supports non-disruptive software upgrades by staging and rolling the upgrade across individual components, using the highly available nature of the platform to eliminate any downtime or data unavailability.

 Storage nodes running the Hedvig Storage Service undergo upgrades first one node at a time.
 Any I/O continues to be serviced from alternate available nodes during the process.
 Storage proxies are upgraded next, starting with the passive storage proxy.
 After the passive storage proxy upgrade is complete, it is then made active, and the formerly active storage proxy is upgraded and resumes as the passive of the pair.
-This process eliminates any interruption to reads or writes during the upgrade procedure.
+This process is designed to eliminate any interruption to reads or writes during the upgrade procedure.

 Commvault Distributed Storage supports efficient data rebuilds that are initiated automatically when there is a disk failure.
 The Hedvig Storage Service recreates data from other replicas across the cluster.